labdevsrc/lane_distance_calc/README.md

 # Step by Step Detection

 ## 1. Create ROI through MaskRCNN segmentation on White Line and Yellow Line
 Do image segmentation on White and Yellow line.
-Define the area as ROI
+Define the masked area as ROI.
+Green mask is white line ROI.
+Yellow mask is yellow line ROI.
+This masked area will be  input to next line detection.
 ![](assets/layer1.png)

 ## 2. Horizontal Geometry and Hough Lines on ROI